 - Infant formula premarket review.
 Infant formula is a significant or even sole source of nutrition for many infants during a critical period of growth and development.
 The majority of infants in the U.S. receive infant formula by 6 months of age.
 The FDA requires certain nutrients in infant formulas, and infant formula manufacturers are required to make a submission containing detailed information on the safety and nutritional adequacy of a new infant formula to the FDA before introducing new infant formulas in interstate commerce.
 These submissions are increasing in both quantity and complexity.
-The FDA is looking at the latest science on novel infant formula ingredients, including new “bioactive” ingredients that are similar to components of human milk.
+The FDA is working to expand consumer access to infant formula products, while also ensuring that these products meet the agency’s safety, nutrition and quality standards.
+The FDA is also looking at the latest science on novel infant formula ingredients, including new “bioactive” ingredients that are similar to components of human milk.

 Claims and symbols can act as quick signals on the front of food packages to help consumers better understand nutrition information and select foods that are part of healthy eating patterns.
-Labels provide consumers with further valuable information to help them to choose healthier foods.
-Labeling on food packages can also encourage food manufacturers to reformulate and develop healthier foods.
-For example, after requiring trans fat be declared on the Nutrition Facts label in 2006, trans fat was reduced by almost 80% in the food supply.
+Other aspects of food labels can provide consumers with further valuable information to help them to identify healthier foods.
+The desire to use certain labeling on their food packages can also encourage food manufacturers to reformulate and develop healthier foods.
+For example, after trans fat was required to be declared on the Nutrition Facts label in 2006, trans fat was reduced by almost 80% in the food supply.
 The FDA’s work in labeling and claims includes:

-- Updated the nutrient content claim “healthy.”
+- Updating the nutrient content claim “healthy.”
 The FDA issued a proposed rule on September 28, 2022 to update the definition of the “healthy” claim that can appear on food packages to align it with current nutrition and dietary guidance, as well as the Nutrition Facts label.
-Updating the voluntary “healthy” claim will help consumers more easily identify foods that are consistent with healthy eating patterns and potentially encourage manufacturers to reformulate and produce new foods that could bear the “healthy” claim.
+Updating the voluntary “healthy” claim will help consumers more easily identify foods that are consistent with healthy eating patterns and some manufacturers may reformulate and produce new foods in order to bear the “healthy” claim.

 - Developing a “healthy” symbol.
 To further help consumers easily identify packaged foods that would meet an updated “healthy” definition, the FDA is conducting consumer research to develop a “healthy” symbol that could appear on food packages.